TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 ### Let's Flex!

 Flexbox is a way to arrange items into rows or columns where those items will flex (i.e. grow or shrink) based on some simple rules that you can define.
-To get started, lets look at a simple demonstration.
+To get started, let's look at a simple demonstration.
 Copy this HTML and CSS into a file (a repl.it project or codepen is also fine) and view it in a browser.

 ~~~html
 <div class="flex-container">